basarat/typescript-book/docs/types/index-signatures.md

 ```
 ### Using a limited set of string literals

-An index signature can require that index strings be members of a union of literal strings e.g.:
+An index signature can require that index strings be members of a union of literal strings by using *Mapped Types* e.g.:

 ```ts
 type Index = 'a' | 'b' | 'c'